Uber Accident Attorney in Fort Wayne

-If an Uber driver was at fault for your accident and injuries – whether you were in your own car or an Uber passenger – Truitt Law Offices will work tirelessly to pursue all compensation you are due.
+If an Uber driver was at fault for your car accident and injuries – whether you were in your own car or an Uber passenger – Truitt Law Offices will work tirelessly to pursue all compensation you are due.

 Do Uber Drivers Have Insurance for Accidents?

 To drive for Uber, a person must have personal liability auto insurance that meets a state’s minimum requirements.
-This insurance covers the bodily injury and property damage which a driver causes due to his or her negligence.
+This insurance covers the bodily injury and property damage that a driver causes due to his or her negligence.
 This insurance covers situations when a driver is not logged into the Uber app and is driving for his or her own personal reasons.